Facilitate a factory acceptance for your company and your customers by using digital checklists for each acceptance test procedure.

 Customers often specify standards for the production of their ordered devices.
 Boilers, pressure vessels and bioprocess plants can obtain international certifications through conformity assessments, which make them even more trustworthy.
 For electrical and electronic products, systems and services, most manufacturers follow the standards of the International Electrotechnical Commission (IEC).
 To ensure that design specifications are met, quality managers may also consider working with industrial hygienists or health and safety officers.

 Before and after coordination with customers, FAT checks should be carried out on the machine safety devices.
 Quality managers are responsible for providing operators and maintenance personnel, installation, maintenance and user manuals, recommended spare parts lists and easy-to-use training material.
 Lock-Out Tag-Out (LOTO) markings and procedures should also be clearly defined to meet health and safety standards.

 Quality managers should provide customers with all records of the agreed factory acceptance test protocol step by step for review and approval.
 During the actual factory acceptance test, the functionality of the machines should be verified by a series of validation tests based on a consensus acceptance criterion and a list of defects (compilation of non-conformities for modification).

-With Lumiform, the powerful inspection application, factory acceptance tests can be performed in any company.
-FAT protocols are easier to complete with proper documentation, ensuring equipment reliability from pre-delivery to installation at the customer's site.
-With Lumiform, companies benefit from the following advantages:
+FAT records are easier to complete with orderly documentation, ensuring equipment reliability from pre-delivery through to customer installation.
+With Lumiform, companies benefit from: